Guide to moving up to secondary school

 Evidence that your previous property is no longer available to you can include:

-• a letter or email from the landlord/letting agent of a rented property, showing the date you moved out (N.B. this must be confirmation that you have already moved out – we will not accept an email that says you will move out on a future date);
+- a signed letter or dated email from the landlord/letting agent of a rented property, showing the date you moved out (this must be confirmation that you have already moved out – we will not accept an email that says you will move out on a future date);

-• if you still own your previous property and have let it to tenants on a long term rental, send us a copy of a legal tenancy agreement (this must be for at least 12 months).
+- if you still own your previous property and have let it to tenants on a long term rental, send us a copy of the Assured Shorthold Tenancy agreement (this must be for at least 12 months).
 You must also send us as a letter from your mortgage company that confirms they know about the arrangement.

 Evidence that you and your child have moved in and are living in your new address should include the following: